Please be advised that all dates are subject to change, so check back often for the latest information.

 Summer Concert Series - June 4-July 9, 2015, 6:30 pm-8:00 pm, Memorial Park

 Enjoy an evening in the park!
 Pack a picnic, blanket, and bring your friends and family!
 All concerts are free and take place at the Memorial Park Amphitheater.
 Concerts occur each Thursday evening beginning in June.
-For more information, please see the 2014 Summer Concert Series schedule.
+For more information, check back soon for the 2015 Summer Concert Series schedule.

 Fourth of July - Daytime Activities Begin at 7:00 am, Memorial Park